ThKrypt/QualCoder/09-Coding-audio-and-video.md

 On the video window you can right-click and have options to change the window size, in pixels.
 You can also export a screenshot.
 The screenshot will be save as Frame_yyyymmdd_hh_mm_ss.jpg in the directory listed in the Settings.

+## Convenience buttons underneath the files list

+* Load the next file
+* Load the file with the latest coding
+* Open the file memo of the selected file
+* Use a filter function show only those files that meet certain criteria.
+These can be from file attributes, or if files are associated with certain cases.

 #  Categories and codes